casperfrx/bibin-tailscale/README.md

 hello world
 ```

-##### how does syntax highlighting work?
+##### how does syntax highlighting and URL shortening work?

 To get syntax highlighting you need to add the file extension at the end of your paste URL.
+The `.url` special extension will trigger a http redirect to whatever is in the post.
+This works with curl requests as well!